 Dr. Mandy Walker works for the CSIRO (Commonwealth Scientific and Industrial Research Organization, Australia’s national science research agency).
 She found the answer to this question and published her findings in a 2007 journal article.
 She and her colleagues mapped the DNA of white wine-producing vines and discovered that the red color of grapes is controlled by two separate genes, VvMYBA1 and VvMYBA2.
 In white wine grapes, both genes are mutated so that the ability to produce the color red is switched off.

-Dr. Walker cannot confirm when this mutation occurred but noted that remnants of white wine have been found in flasks in the tomb of Tutankhamen.
+Dr. Walker cannot confirm when this mutation occurred but noted that remnants of white wine have been found in flasks in the tomb of Tutankhamun.
 That means that the change occurred more than 3,000 years ago.
-Walker and her team examined 55 different white wine grapes and all of them contain the dual mutation; it appears that they all have the same single ancestor.
+Walker and her team examined 55 different white wine grapes, and all of them contained the dual mutation; it appears that they all have the same single ancestor.